Mashweb/docker-project-for-radiance/README.md

 ### Running locally

-1. `make samples-run`
+`make samples-run`

-Any stage will work with different image contents.
+Any stage can work with different image contents.

 ### Debugging locally